“In your anger do not sin;

 The Lord is compassionate and gracious, slow to anger, abounding in love.

 Read and meditate on these verses any time you are feeling stressed and angry.
-They will speak to your soul and give you the freedom you have been looking for (regardless of circumstance or situation).
+They will give you the freedom you have been looking for (regardless of circumstance or situation).